 Key judgements and estimates Description Estimating useful life and residual value of property, plant and equipment Kilmore District Health assigns an estimated useful life to each item of property, plant and equipment.
 This is used to calculate depreciation of the asset.
 This is used to calculate depreciation of the asset.
 The health service reviews the useful life, residual value and depreciation rates of all assets at the end of each financial year and where necessary, records a change in accounting estimate.
 Estimating useful life of right-of- use assets The useful life of each right-of-use asset is typically the respective lease term, except where the health service is reasonably certain to exercise a purchase option contained within the lease (if any), in which case the useful life reverts to the estimated useful life of the underlying asset.
 Kilmore District Health applies significant judgement to determine whether or not it is reasonably certain to exercise such purchase options.
-Estimating restoration costs at the end of a lease Where a lease agreement requires Kilmore District Health to restore a right- of-use asset to its original condition at the end of a lease, the health service estimates the present value of such restoration costs.
-This cost is included in the measurement of the right-of-use asset, which is depreciated over the relevant lease term.
-Estimating the useful life of intangible assets Kilmore District Health assigns an estimated useful life to each intangible asset with a finite useful life, which is used to calculate amortisation of the asset.
 Identifying indicators of impairment At the end of each year, Kilmore District Health assesses impairment by evaluating the conditions and events specific to the health service that may be indicative of impairment triggers.
 Where an indication exists, the health service tests the asset for impairment.
-The health service considers a range of information when performing its assessment, including considering: If an asset's value has declined more than expected based on normal use If a significant change in technological, market, economic or legal environment which adversely impacts the way the Health Service uses an asset If an asset is obsolete or damaged If the asset has become idle or if there are plans to discontinue or dispose of the asset before the end of its useful life If the performance of the asset is or will be worse than initially expected.
+The health service considers a range of information when performing its assessment, including considering: If an asset's value has declined more than expected based on normal use.
+If a significant change in technological, market, economic or legal environment which adversely impacts the way the Health Service uses an asset.
+If an asset is obsolete or damaged.
+If the asset has become idle or if there are plans to discontinue or dispose of the asset before the end of its useful life.
+If the performance of the asset is or will be worse than initially expected.
 Where an impairment trigger exists, the Health Services applies significant judgement and estimate to determine the recoverable amount of the asset.